 More and more students are now asking the question of how to go zero waste in college.
-College students typically live extremely busy, stressful and multitasked filled lives and now want to make those lives greener.
+College students typically live extremely busy, stressful, and multitasked-filled lives and now want to make those lives greener.

-Packed full of helpful advice and tips this is your one-stop guide to your college life which promises to reduce the stress and increase the enjoyment factor.
+Packed full of helpful advice and tips, this is your one-stop guide to your college life, which promises to reduce stress and increase enjoyment.

 Who knows, within this guide, you might even find the path to influence your college to become the change you want to see.

 Zero Waste College Tips

 Before moving to your new accommodation, make a point of collecting some various sized used cardboard boxes.

 You will definitely need them for the move, and the cardboard can be reused.